GrottoPress/jentil/README.md

 This theme requires **WordPress** version **4.6** or newer.
 Minimum required **PHP** version is **7.0**.

-For now, you also need to install [MagPack plugin](https://github.com/grottopress/magpack) to get this working.
-We'll remove this dependency in the course of development.

 ## Installation

 **Disclaimer:** *This software is still in development.
 Use at your own risk.*